yrbobo/MQS-ECL/README.md

 ### (4) Preprocess datasets into a uniform formation

 For different datasets, we provide the preprocessing code.
 You can run them to process all datasets into a uniform formation.
-The relevant codes are in the 'data_preprocessing' directory.
+The relevant codes are in the "data_preprocessing" directory.

 ## 2. Generate hard negative samples